 Around six o’clock that evening, I received a phone call from a producer in Los Angeles.
 At the end of the call he said something I will never forget, “By the way, did you see yourself on the front page of Perez Hilton?”

-Then, after not speaking to me for nearly three months, I received a message from someone I considered my best friend, Logan.
+Then, after not speaking to me for nearly three months, I received a message from my best friend – Logan.
 His message simply read, “I just feel like you totally betrayed my trust.
 It’s making me sick.”

-Truth be told, I felt guilty.
-I felt like I had betrayed his trust.
+After reading his message I felt guilt begin to set in.
+Had I betrayed his trust?
 After all, he did ask me to let him know first if I was going to come out.
-What I know now is he didn’t want to know first for my best interest or safety, it was for his.

-Logan was my best friend while I lived in Nashville hosting my TV show.
-However, the only reason I had a TV show was because of Logan and his dad, Jay Sekulow.
-Logan helped me create my pilot and his dad, Jay, as a board member of the NRB Network, got my show funded.
+Logan was my best friend while I hosted my TV show.
+We became friends after I did some camera work for his show.
+The only reason I had a TV show was because of Logan and his dad, Jay Sekulow.
+Logan helped me create my pilot and his dad, Jay, got my show funded by the NRB Network.

 Logan and I hung out almost everyday.
 That all stopped in January of 2008.

 While I was visiting my parents for Christmas that year, Logan messaged me on AOL Instant Messenger…